ziapeltagames/six-winters/docs/RULES.md

 # Six Winters

-This section is still very TBD.
-Currently, the procedures live in the various overview files and are in flux too much to nail down.
+This section is still very much unfinished.
+Currently, the procedures mostly live in the TURN_OVERVIEW.md file as well as various brainstorming documents.

 # Overview